 There are plenty of excellent New York genealogy records online, but even more are in the repositories throughout the state and country.

 Whether it's on the web or in the stacks, we can help you find the records you need and show you how to use them effectively.
-Read 11 ways to use the NYG&B website to improve your skills and find ancestors for a full overview of our online resources.
+Read our article Eight ways to use the NYG&B website to improve your skills and find ancestors for a full overview of our online resources.

 Our free resources are open to the general public, and contain valuable subject guides and blogs on the most important aspects of New York State research:

 - How to find a New York birth, marriage or death certificate

 - New York Newspapers Available Online

 - Using Maps for New York State Research